Akshaymv916/plant-selling/README.md

 - Integration with Razorpay for secure and seamless transactions.
 - Users can pay for their orders directly through the platform.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any changes or improvements.

-## License
-This project is licensed under the MIT License.
+#
 ## Contact
-For any inquiries or support, please contact [your email].
+For any inquiries or support, please contact [akshaychathanzz2000@gmail.com].

 ---

-Developed by [Your Name]
+Developed by [Akshay mv]